LUNDR/impromptu/_posts/2023-12-11-genai-data-security.md

-**Data security risks you should be thinking about**
+#### **Data security risks you should be thinking about**

-The most common way of working with Generative AI models is via API calls to a model provider: A user inputs a question or request in the form of a prompt into a web-based interface (such as ChatGPT), which may include different types of data as part of the context.
+The most common, and simplest, way of working with Generative AI models is via API calls to a model provider: A user inputs a question or request in the form of a prompt into a web-based interface (such as ChatGPT), which may include different types of data as part of the context.
 The content of that prompt is sent over the internet to a third-party model provider (such as Open AI).
 That third party passes the data to the model and a result is sent back, over the internet, to the application where the user inputs the data.

 From a data security point of view, the biggest concern with this way of using Generative AI models is that once data has been inputted into the interface (or the API request is sent) it leaves your control.
 Once out of your control data could fall into the wrong hands or be seen by someone who shouldn’t be seeing it.
 Particular concerns with Generative AI include: